quicwg/base-drafts/draft-ietf-quic-tls.md

 : The Original Destination Connection ID contains the value of the Destination Connection ID from the Initial packet that this Retry is in response to.
 The length of this field is given in ODCID Len.
-The presence of this field prevents an off-path attacker from injecting a Retry packet.
+The presence of this field mitigates an off-path attacker's ability to inject a Retry packet.

 # Key Update